BrianHicks/similar-sort/README.md

 If you don't have `nix`, you'll need to install a Rust compiler toolchain yourself and run `cargo build`.

+[Isaec](https://github.com/isaec) has also put together [an AUR package](https://aur.archlinux.org/packages/similar-sort-git) if you're on Arch.

 ### Adding to Vim

 Add this to your vim config: